spatialflunky1/battman/README.md

 * Linux

 ## Note:
-Only works if you have a BAT0(battery) and ADP0(power input) device
+Only works if you have a BAT0(battery) and ADP0(power input) device, this can be changed in source to match the device name of your battery and power input.

 Check main.cpp for the device path in question